Bipolar Depression In Children And How The Treatment Differs

 The prognosis for children with bipolar disorder

 Bipolar disorder is a lifelong mental illness.
-Even with treatment and long periods of complacency, the disorder's symptoms can return.
+Even with diagnosis and treatment and long periods of dormancy, the disorder's symptoms can return.
 For this reason, it may be beneficial to enroll your child in treatment as early as possible.
 Allowing them the connections to receive medical advice, continuous care, and long-term support can be beneficial even if they don’t have bipolar disorder.

 Remind your child to watch for symptoms throughout their life, as well.
 The symptoms of a person's bipolar disorder may change as they age, so it's possible that what may have been the norm in the past may shift into a new symptom.
 A child with bipolar disorder may also be more likely to develop other mental health conditions in conjunction, so being aware of changes in behavior, mood, and energy levels can help them catch changes in their mental health as teens and adults.